mehulagg/gitlab/doc/user/application_security/dast/dast_api.md

    Adding the URL in an `environment_url.txt` file at your project's root is great for testing in dynamic environments.
-To run DAST API against an app dynamically created during a GitLab CI/CD pipeline, have the app persist its domain in an `environment_url.txt` file.
+To run DAST API against an app dynamically created during a GitLab CI/CD pipeline, have the app persist its URL in an `environment_url.txt` file.
 DAST API automatically parses that file to find its scan target.
 You can see an [example of this in our Auto DevOps CI YAML](https://gitlab.com/gitlab-org/gitlab/blob/master/lib/gitlab/ci/templates/Jobs/Deploy.gitlab-ci.yml).